thomis/eventhub-processor2/README.md

 # EventHub::Processor2

-Next generation gem to build ruby based eventhub processor.
+Next generation gem to build ruby based eventhub processors.
+Implementation is based on Celluloid, an Actor-based concurrent object framework for Ruby https://celluloid.io.
+The main idea is to have sub-components in your application and have them supervised and automatically re-booted when they crash.

+Processor2 has currently the following sub-components implemented
+* Heartbeater (send hearbeats to EventHub dispatcher every x minutes)
+* Publisher (responsible for message publishing)
+* Watchdog - Checks regularly connection to broker and for valid listener queue(s)
+* Listener - Listens to defined queues and handles messages

 ## Installation